creationix/tedit-regenerator/README.md

 tedit-regenerator
 =================

-A custom build of regenerator that works with tedit
+A custom build of regenerator that works with tedit.

+This is built using http://wzrd.in/